 Chicago’s Rush Street Gaming was the first to market in Illinois with the launch of a retail sportsbook at Rivers Casino Des Plaines and mobile betting under the BetRivers brand.

 Desktop and mobile betting for iOS and Android devices are supported.
-Android users can visit the BetRivers website to download the standalone mobile app while iOS and desktop users can visit the website to bet online with no download needed.
+Android users can visit the BetRivers website to download the standalone mobile app, while iOS and desktop users can visit the website to bet online without downloading.
 A standalone iOS app is under development.

-DraftKings applied for a Management Services Provider license in April 2020 and later confirmed it would be partnering with Casino Queen in East St. Louis to offer statewide mobile betting.
-In July 2020, the Gaming Board upgraded DraftKings’ licensing status to “temporary operating permit” and DraftKings officially launched online betting the following month.
+DraftKings applied for a Management Services Provider license in April 2020 and later confirmed it would partner with Casino Queen in East St. Louis to offer statewide mobile betting.
+In July 2020, the Gaming Board upgraded DraftKings’ licensing status to “temporary operating permit,” and DraftKings officially launched online betting the following month.

 PointsBet offers statewide mobile betting in Illinois and has plans in motion to launch a total of four retail sportsbooks.
 In Illinois, PointsBet is partnered with Hawthorne Race Course to operate a “premium retail sportsbook” at the track, additional sportsbooks at three off-track betting locations, and online betting.

-In April 2020, PointsBet submitted an application to for a Management Services Provider license in order to offer mobile betting across the state.
-The Illinois Gaming Board issued PointsBet a temporary operating permit in July 2020 and PointsBet.com officially launched that September.
+In April 2020, PointsBet submitted an application for a Management Services Provider license in order to offer mobile betting across the state.
+The Illinois Gaming Board issued PointsBet a temporary operating permit in July 2020, and PointsBet.com officially launched that September.